antebachmann/Datastory/index.md

 Here we observe that global warming is a subject with international english attention, while gun control is thoroughly american, this does not signify that other countries do not have discussions about gun control, but it does tell us that these are either expressed internally or absent.
 A quick media survey of german media will quickly show that it is the second for that country.
 As such, this is mostly an indicator of how international climate change is.

+Our last social group is opinion by education.
+The data in itself is not too interesting, apart from one point.

+An image or two of out education data

+The amount of PhD's relative to other college degrees is overwhleming.
+We can only deduce that this is means they are more listened to in pblic discourse.
+The truly interesting divide would be between tho who did and did not go to college, as the differences in opinion betwen those groups are marked, but the data is sadly lacking.

 ### Comparing epochs

-Finally, we look at sentiment over time,
+Finally, we look at sentiment over time:

 We next study the sentiments of the issues over time.
-We look at how strongly people's opinions are over the months and years.
-Clearly during certain months there is more passionate talk about an issue.
+We look at how strongly people's opinions vary over the months and years.
+Clearly during certain months talk about an issue is more passionate.
 This could be caused by some event.
-For instance, after mass shootings occur, more people are likely to talk about gun control in a nonchalant manner.
+For instance, after mass shootings occur, more people are likely to be more amotive on gun control.
 On the 12th of June 2016, a mass shooting occurred in Orlando Florida.
-This clearly sparked the conversation about gun control.
+This clearly sparked the conversation.

-Do the things
+We can note other events have caused peaks of one emotion or another.
+Neutral quotes tend to stay a small, stable minority.
+Most of the variance in emotional quotes is between both emotional states.

+An interesting observation is that the emotivity of discourse seems to evolve very slowly over time, wherein many complain that the election of Donald Trump poisoned public discourse, our data indicates that this might be more of a bias than anything.

 ## Conclusion

-In the end, blah blah blah
+To conclude, we have proven our initial hypothesis, some groups feel more strongly on certain matters than others, but those interactions are not universal, and most of the discourse analyzed here does not stray far from its baseline emotionality.

+Though, or dataset is limited to english quotes, and quotes are only a window of total discourse, as such the findings here are not set in stone.

+**As a last word, our team would like to specify that the science of climate change is clear, it exists and is happening, and the feminist struggle for the equality of all genders is an admirable endeavour.**